Zuke's Mini Naturals Training Treats

 Why Dog Training Treats Matter for Your Pug

-Every Pug owner knows their dog has specific needs that generic products do not always address.
-With their short smooth double coat, small build, and low energy level, choosing dog training treats requires understanding what works for this specific breed.
-We evaluated dozens of options against the factors that matter most for Pug dogs: size and calorie content, ingredient quality, palatability.
-Here is what we found.
+Every Pug owner figures out pretty quickly that generic products don't always cut it.
+Their short smooth double coat, small build, and low energy level mean you need dog training treats chosen specifically for this breed.
+I've tested dozens of options against the factors that matter most for Pug dogs: size and calorie content, ingredient quality, palatability.
+Here's what actually held up.

 Small-Breed Sizing for Pug (14-18 lbs)